multicatch/rubble-rs/README.md

 ### Syntax

-By default, rubble-rs while parsing a template looks for all blocks starting `{{` and ending with `}}` those are marked as an evaluation spots with code that can be evaluated by an `Evaluator`.
+By default, rubble-templates while parsing a template looks for all blocks starting `{{` and ending with `}}` those are marked as an evaluation spots with code that can be evaluated by an `Evaluator`.

 Given the following example:
 ```text